HoskeOwl/arch-boxes/README.md

 #### Cloud image
 The cloud image is meant to be used in "the cloud" and comes with [`cloud-init`](https://cloud-init.io/) preinstalled.
 For tested cloud providers and instructions please see the [ArchWiki's Arch Linux on a VPS page](https://wiki.archlinux.org/title/Arch_Linux_on_a_VPS#Official_Arch_Linux_cloud_image).

+#### Yandex Cloud image
+The Yandex Cloud image is specifically optimized for Yandex Cloud platform and comes with [`cloud-init`](https://cloud-init.io/) preinstalled and configured for Yandex Cloud's EC2-compatible metadata service.
+This image includes:
+- Cloud-init with EC2 datasource configuration
+- Serial console support for Yandex Cloud
+- Cloud-init 25.1+ compatibility fixes (includes `ds-identify.cfg` configuration)
+- Required packages: `cloud-init`, `cloud-guest-utils`, `gptfdisk`

+**Note:** This image has been updated to address breaking changes in cloud-init 25.1.4, ensuring compatibility with the latest cloud-init versions.

 ## Development

 ### Dependencies